 In this study, four different green vegetables were studied, namely, tomato, onion, pepper and beans irrigated with different water resources (tube well water, river water, and wastewater), in Nevsehir Province.
 Accumulation of seven different heavy metals (Cd, Pb, Zn, Cr, Cu, Ni and Fe) was determined in different parts of vegetables.
 As a result, it can be stated that there is no danger in using tube well water for irrigation of vegetables, in terms of heavy metal contamination.
-On the other hand, wastewater, and especially river water, may cause heavy irrigation metal accumulation in high concentrations.
+On the other hand, wastewater, and especially river water, cause heavy irrigation may accumulation in high concentrations.
 It is clearly understood from DIM and BCF values that wastewater and river water irrigated plants potentially have serious health risks.
 We concluded that using wastewater and river water for irrigation without any treatment will contaminate soil and vegetables seriously.
-To avoid casualty and health risk that may happen due to longterm wastewater and river water irrigation, it
+To avoid casualty and health risk that may happen due to longterm wastewater and river water irrigation, it is recommended that vegetables be monitored regarding the content of the heavy metals.